Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 Getting Fence Height Correct

-Lay a 2 x 4 (1 1/2″ thick) and a 1 x 4 (3/4″ thick) on the ground to use as a height spacer – which will keep each picket level – And keep the bottom of the fence 2 1/4″ above the ground.
+Lay a 2 x 4 (1 1/2″ thick) and a 1 x 4 (3/4″ thick) on the ground to use as height spacers.
+This will keep each picket level and hold the bottom of the fence 2 1/4″ above the ground.

 Now set your first picket on top of the spacer, level it plumb, and fasten it to the top rail with two nails or screws side by side.